 After the adventurer tells the children about his last adventure (Level 0(via a textbox)), he asks the children if he ever told them the story about his first quest.
-So he started to tell the tale.
+So he starts to tell the tale.
 He tells the children that he was raised in a village.
-(The scene fades to the adventurer (age: 17) while he is walking down a path.)
+The scene fades to the adventurer (age: 17) while he is walking down a path.
 The adventurer says to himself: „Today is the day where my adventure starts.”
 While the adventurer is lost in his thoughts, imagining his prospective adventures an old lady asks him if he can help her carrying her two bags.
-Paralyzed from his sudden awake from the world of dreams he agrees and walks with her to a house in the forest.[FREEPLAY] After he entered her house, the lady says to him: „Thank you that you helped me with my… umm… groceries!
-I want to invite you to a cup of tea, see it as a thanks for your help. ” The lady points at a table and chair and tells the adventurer that he can sit down there.
-After the adventurer has set down on the chair he sees a broom in the corner of the room.
+Paralyzed from his sudden awake from the world of dreams he agrees and walks with her to a house in the forest.[FREEPLAY] After he enters her house, the lady says to him: „Thank you that you helped me with my… umm… groceries!
+I want to invite you to a cup of tea, see it as a thanks for your help. ” The lady points at a table and chair and tells the adventurer to sit down there.
+After the adventurer set down on the chair he sees a broom in the corner of the room.
 So he asks the old lady if she is a witch.
-Thereon she replys: ” I see… the first time I saw you, I already thought that you looked very smart (scene shifts to the adventurer while he is picking in his nose)… (The lady stops for a second).
+Thereon she replies: ” I see… the first time I saw you, I already thought that you looked very smart (scene shifts to the adventurer while he is picking in his nose)… (The lady stops for a second).
 I mean… of course not silly!
 Why don’t you drink your tea (lady gives him his cup of tea) my boy.
 I have to go outside bring the groceries in… the… umm… grocery shelter yeah… the grocery shelter.”
 Then the lady walks out of the cabin and the adventurer is a little bit sceptic because of the broom, so he switches the two tea cups.
 Shortly after that the witch comes back in and sits down to the adventurer.

 They start talking and the player learns a little bit about the adventurer.
-Then the adventurer drinks the tea and the lady starts to laughs and says:” Ha, now that you drank the tea you will turn into a pig!”
-“But, I have switched the two cups so you drank the serum”, replys the adventurer.
+Then the adventurer drinks the tea and the lady starts to laugh and says:” Ha, now that you drank the tea you will turn into a pig!”
+“But, I have switched the two cups so you drank the serum”, replies the adventurer.
 “Oh no, I am allergic to pigs!
 On second thought it was not such a good plan after all!
 Well, I just had one pig potion left.”
 Than the lady turns into a pig and the hero can search her house for useful items.
 If he does so the player will find a pig saddle which he can use on the witch to use her as mount.

-(Level 2) The adventurer arrives at the town
+5.2.3 Level 2: The adventurer arrives at the town

 At the entrance of the town the player will be greeted by guards which tell him the rules of the town and how he can find work ( for example: black board (=Sidequests for example: “Behindi Kindi” (engl: Dully Cully) Quests(Here the player will help “Behindi Kindi” to become the king of the town(or his steph-brother “Taubi Haubi”(engl.
 Deafy Griefy))) or bounty hunts or the hero can help a thief steal things, many more Side Quests are planned…)or if the player wants he can help peasants on their farm).
 When the adventurer enters the town he meets a guy who asks him if he is the guy from the guild from which he requested a member to help him murder the king.
 The adventurer agrees and helps him.